awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress.md

 [ec2-user ~]$ sudo yum install php-gd
 ```

-To verify the latest version, use the following command:
+To verify the installed version, use the following command:

 ```
-[ec2-user ~]$ php80-php-gd.x86_64                     8.0.17-1.el7.remi                     remi
+[ec2-user ~]$ sudo yum list installed php-gd
 ```

 The following is example output: